xtdb/core2/plan.md

 associated_with(Person, Movie) :- movie_director(Movie, Person).
 query(Name) :- movie_title(Movie, "Predator"), associated_with(Person, Movie), person_name(Person, Name).
 ```

+Documents themselves aren't used explicitly during query processing,
+the data is served straight from the index.
+The original document can
+be found via the `_document` attribute if needed.

 The query engine itself will be implemented using lower-level
 primitives directly supporting scans and bi-temporality on the column